Fastest free Cronos RPC, live no-key endpoint latency

 Comparing free RPC endpoints across every chain we measure?
 Open the cross-chain RPC matrix →

-Cronos fields 4 no-key providers and encodes two integration traps from our sweep: PublicNode serves the chain at `cronos-evm-rpc.publicnode.com` (the intuitive `cronos-rpc` subdomain resolves but returns non-JSON), and 1RPC uses the ticker path `1rpc.io/cro`.
-Tenderly's public gateway does not reach Cronos, making this one of the few pages in the cluster without it.
-Probes every 15 seconds from three regions.
+Cronos fields 3 no-key providers and encodes an integration trap from our sweep: PublicNode serves the chain at `cronos-evm-rpc.publicnode.com` (the intuitive `cronos-rpc` subdomain resolves but returns non-JSON).
+Tenderly's public gateway does not reach Cronos, making this one of the few pages in the Arbitrum after its keyless per-IP daily budget proved too tight for continuous multi-chain probing.
+Probes every 60 seconds from three regions with the cluster's anti-cache payload.

 Methodology

 Per-chain member of the RPC latency cluster.
-We measure the round-trip latency of a single, identical RPC call (`eth_blockNumber`) against every no-key public Cronos endpoint that sustains continuous probing, 4 providers, every 15 seconds, from us-east, eu-west and Singapore.
+We measure the round-trip latency of a single, identical RPC call (`eth_getBlockByNumber`) against every no-key public Cronos endpoint that sustains continuous probing, 3 providers, every 60 seconds, from us-east, eu-west and Singapore.
 The harness also classifies every response (ok / http_err / jsonrpc_err / stale / timeout) and audits archive depth every 5 minutes, so the leaderboard rewards sustained, honest availability rather than a fast error message.
 The cross-chain view lives on the parent rpc-capabilities benchmark; this page is the Cronos-scoped answer with per-region breakdowns as a first-class dimension.

 Frequently asked